GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 ## Label-V: Two Weak Labels (Scribble & Polygon)

 The annotations are in `./data/DATASET/Scribble/`, and `./data/DATASET/Polygon/`, respectively.
-Each image's name has direct correspondance with the annotation file name.
+Each image's name has a direct correspondence with the annotation file name.

 <p align="center">
     <img src="../assets/weak2-min.gif"/> <br />